FionaBlackler/IPR-Projekt-SS24/README.md

 Semester: Sommersemester 2024;<br>
 Gruppenmitglieder: Funda Şebnem Yeşiltaş, Fatima Smati, Fiona Blackler<br>
 <br>
-The project is a full-stack web application with a focus on managing music playlists and providing functions for adding, organizing and playing mp3-files.
+This project is a full-stack web application with a focus on managing music playlists and providing functions for adding, organizing and playing mp3-files.
 The overall look of the web application is based on the old Windows 95 design.<br>
 <br>
 Languages Used:<br>
 - JavaScript